 Key aspects of our employability strategy:

-- Curate, market, assess and update Allstate's learning resources for the workforce to meet the demands of the industry.
+- Assess and update Allstate's learning resources for the workforce to meet the demands of the industry.

-- Enable business units to understand and use the competency framework that allows insight into their skill makeup and gaps.
+- Help business units gain insight into their skill makeup and gaps.

-- Refine the continuous performance management process across Allstate that adheres to the agile business model and the goals of the Transformative Growth strategy.
+- Refine the performance management process so it adheres to the agile business model and the goals of the Transformative Growth strategy.

 - Provide easier access for employees to seek career opportunities to apply or acquire knowledge.

 Enterprise Learning and Development works with Strategic Workforce Planning to build market-ready capabilities for employees and create opportunities within the company.
 This prepares employees for future opportunities.
 It also helps us identify talent gaps and geolocational opportunities for recruiting, retention and development of employees for the needs of tomorrow.
 Many of the following learning resources are provided not only to Allstate employees in the United States, but also to Allstate India employees and to employees of our subsidiaries.

 In 2022, our Degreed program continued to provide Allstaters with learning opportunities to support Transformative Growth.
 Degreed consolidates content from internal platforms and third-party vendors, including LinkedIn Learning and edX in 2022, as well as Harvard Business Review, GetAbstract and O'Reilly Books.
 This simplifies skill-building and provides insights on further development.
 Based on feedback from employees and leadership, the launch of Degreed and the rollout of core capabilities helped employees develop professional skills and better understand what skills are needed for the future.

 |# of completed courses